-The use of amino acid supplements to provoke natural growth hormone (GH) secretion in athletes and entertainers now extends to the general public.
-Those who have a goal of building lean tissue and reducing fat, improving skin quality, and other rejuvenating benefits are seeking to boost growth hormone levels for results.
+The use of amino acid supplements to provoke growth hormone (GH) secretion in athletes and entertainers now extends to the general public.
+Not only do they have a goal of building lean tissue and reducing fat, but also improving skin quality and other rejuvenating qualities that they believe GH can provide.
 Despite increasing mainstream use, evidence for whether oral amino acids stimulate GH is not clear.

 After 120 minutes, GH levels had increased 8-fold from baseline (0.17 to 1.33ng/ml) and were significantly higher than placebo (P=0.01).
 In addition, a significantly higher mean AUC was observed after taking the supplement [20.4 (95% CI: 19.9-21.0ng/ml) vs. 19.7 (95% CI: 18.7-20.6ng/ml); P=0.04].